 According to OSHA, the specialized experience requirements to get hired at GS-6 include experience in “identifying, preventing or eliminating safety hazards in a production process or environmental conditions.”
 You also need to have experience inspecting physical locations for safety violations, the ability to identify an existing problem and how to correct the problem as well as showing how to perform the process in a safe and correct manner after the safety violation has been identified.

 If you’ve previously worked as a safety inspector for a private employer or local government for at least one year, you are qualified to work for OSHA under their hiring standards.
 Inspector jobs can include fire safety inspection, medical technician, industrial hygiene inspector, and any role that involves ensuring safety and health compliance within a given industry.
+How do you know airlines are delivering high quality care to customers in flight?
+An inspector.

 How Much Can I Make Working for OSHA?